-These objections, although valid are overcome by the newer techniques and procedures that are available.
+These objections, although valid are now overcome due to the newer techniques and procedures that are available.
 The latest products are barely visible, and come in tooth coloured, or completely invisible options.
-The treatment times are much quicker; many treatments can be completed in as little as six months!
+The treatment times are much quicker; many treatments are on occasion, completed in as little as six months!
 Also, these days we try to practice extraction free orthodontics – we don’t want to take any teeth out if we can avoid it.

-- Crowded Teeth – Teeth which are twisted or overlapping
+- Crowded Teeth – Twisted or overlapping teeth

 - Open Bites – Teeth do not meet when you bite, especially at the front

 - Deep Bites – You cannot see your lower teeth when you bite

 - Cross Bites – Teeth that overlap in the wrong way.